-In connection with the separation, we entered into new employment agreements with our named executive officers, as described below.
+We have established market-competitive employment agreements with our named executive officers, as described below.

 Nick Leschly.
-We entered into an employment agreement, effective as of the closing of the separation, with Mr. Leschly for the position of president and chief executive officer.
-Mr. Leschly currently receives an annual base salary of \$780,520, which is subject to adjustment at the discretion of the Compensation Committee.
+We entered into an employment agreement, effective as of the closing date of the separation, with Mr. Leschly for the position of president and chief executive officer.
+Mr. Leschly currently receives an annual base salary of \$799,252, which is subject to adjustment at the discretion of the Compensation Committee.
 Mr. Leschly is eligible for an annual cash incentive award targeted at 65% of his annual base salary.
-Mr. Leschly is eligible to participate in the 2seventy bio employee benefit plans, subject to the terms of those plans.
+Mr. Leschly is eligible to participate in our employee benefit plans, subject to the terms of those plans.

-William D. Baird, III.
-We entered into an employment agreement, effective as of the closing of the separation, with Mr. Baird for the position of chief financial officer.
-Mr. Baird currently receives an annual base salary of \$506,100, which is subject to adjustment at the discretion of the Compensation Committee.
-Mr. Baird is eligible for an annual cash incentive award targeted at 45% of his annual base salary, payable at the discretion of the Compensation Committee.
-Mr. Baird is eligible to participate in the 2seventy bio employee benefit plans, subject to the terms of those plans.
+Philip Gregory.
+We entered into an employment agreement, effective as of the closing of the separation, with Dr. Gregory for the position of chief scientific officer.
+Dr. Gregory currently receives an annual base salary of \$533,700, which is subject to adjustment at the discretion of the Compensation Committee.
+Dr. Gregory is eligible for an annual cash incentive award targeted at 45% of his annual base salary, payable at the discretion of the Compensation Committee.
+Dr. Gregory is eligible to participate in our employee benefit plans, subject to the terms of those plans.

 Nicola Heffron.
-Ms. Heffron is employed as our chief operating officer through an employment agreement with Globalization Partners Switzerland SA, or Globalization Partners, a labor leasing company in her country of residence.
+Ms. Heffron resigned as our chief operating officer effective as of March 10, 2023.
+Prior to her resignation, she was employed through an employment agreement with Globalization Partners Switzerland SA ("Globalization Partners"), a labor leasing company in her country of residence.
 Ms. Heffron entered into an employment agreement with Globalization Partners, effective December 1, 2021, which was subsequently amended December 8, 2021, March 7, 2022, and March 25, 2022, for the position of chief operating officer of 2seventy bio.
-Ms. Heffron currently receives an annual base salary of 536,748 CHF.
-Ms. Heffron is eligible for an annual cash incentive award targeted at 45% of her annual base salary, payable at the discretion of the Compensation Committee.
-We also entered into an additional letter agreement with Ms. Heffron, effective November 8, 2021, to supplement the termination and severance terms of her arrangement with Globalization Partners, which provides for the severance payments and benefits described below.
+Prior to her resignation, Ms. Heffron received an annual base salary of \$580,547 and was eligible for an annual cash incentive award targeted at 45% of her annual base salary, payable at the discretion of the Compensation Committee.
+We also entered into an additional letter agreement with Ms. Heffron, effective November 8, 2021, to supplement the termination and severance terms of her arrangement with Globalization Partners, which provided for the severance payments and benefits described below.